ivangfr/graalvm-quarkus-micronaut-springboot/elasticsearch/README.md

 # graalvm-quarkus-micronaut-springboot
 ## `> elasticsearch`

-In this example, we will implement three versions of a Restful API for handling Movies in `Elasticsearch` using `Quarkus`, `Micronaut` and `Spring Boot` Frameworks.
+In this category, we have implemented three versions of a Restful API for handling Movies in `Elasticsearch` using `Quarkus`, `Micronaut` and `Spring Boot` Frameworks.

 ## Applications